DIYers often wonder if they can use a paintbrush to apply spray paint that comes in aerosol bottles or cans.

 Using Spray Paint with A Brush – Pros and Cons

-There are several compelling reasons why you should consider using a brush when applying spray paints.
+There are several compelling reasons why you should consider using a brush or even a sponge to apply spray paints.
 Some of them are:

-- It’s easier to control the brush than simply spraying it from the can.
+- It’s easier to control the paintbrush than simply spraying from the can.

 - Brushing evenly with the spray paint ensures exceptional adhesion on the substrate.